 Holding structures are flexible, but they must contain one parent company that holds shares in a subsidiary.
 This creates an interdependency that is often – but not necessarily – laid out in a control agreement.
 The subsidiary and the parent company are considered legally independent entities bound by contractual and financial interdependency.
 Read more about subsidiaries and their legal characteristics here.

 If you’re planning to establish a holding structure, it is always advisable to form the parent company first and make it the shareholder of the subsidiary afterwards.
 You may freely decide how large the share percentage ownership in the subsidiary should be.
 The control of the subsidiary is either based on a majority share or defined in a contract.
-The parent company often holds 100% of the subsidiary, but this generally doesn’t have to always be the case.
+The parent company often holds 100% of the subsidiary, but this isn’t mandatory.

 The formation process